webhintio/hint/packages/hint-compat-api/docs/html-next.md

-# Check for HTML elements that are not broadly supported
+# New HTML features (`compat-api/html-next`)

 ## What does the hint check?

-`compat-api-html-next` checks if the HTML elements and attributes used are supported in the [targeted browsers][browser-context].
+`compat-api/html-next` checks if the HTML elements and attributes used are supported in the [targeted browsers][browser-context].

 ## Why is this important?